FAQ: Frequently asked questions#

 I am still getting ‘overfull hbox’ errors in my latex code#

 Even though the figure sizes delivered by Tueplots match the figure sizes in style files exactly, sometimes, figures can be a few points wider than what latex allows.
 Visually, this does not make any difference, but it might lead to an ‘overfull hbox’ raised by, e.g., ‘pdflatex’.
-This is not Tueplots’ fault but likely due to the optimisation that matplotlib carries out as part of constrained_layout=True or tight_layout=True.
-Refer to the constrained layout documentation for more info.
+This overfull hbox is not Tueplots’ fault but more due to how matplotlib draws figures:

 • Instead of \includegraphics(<plot>), use \includegraphics[width=\textwidth](<plot>).
-This fixes the final few pixels, and the visual difference is non-existent.
+This argument fixes the final few pixels; the visual difference is non-existent.

 • Set the rel_width in the figsizes to, e.g., rel_width=0.97 and use \includegraphics(<plot>) as usual.